Boundaries in Early Dating Set You Up for Success

 Texting and Communication Frequency

 The frequency and manner of digital communication can significantly affect relationship dynamics.
 Some may prefer constant texting, while others may find it overwhelming.
-Discussing and agreeing on a healthy communication pattern that suits both partners' lifestyles and preferences is essential for maintaining connection without intrusion.

 Online Privacy and Security